Enumerated vs Unenumerated Rights

 Do the Ninth and Tenth Amendments Deal With Enumerated Rights?

-Many of the enumerated rights Americans have had since 1791 are in the Bill of Rights, ten early amendments passed to protect citizens from an overly powerful government.
+Many of the enumerated rights Americans have had since 1791 are in the Bill of Rights, ten early amendments passed to protect citizens from an overly powerful federal government.

 Many Rights Americans Have are Unenumerated

-Some would assume that “innocent until proven guilty” is in the constitution, but it is actually an unenumerated right based on legal tradition.
+Some would assume that “innocent until proven guilty” is in the constitution, but it is an unenumerated right based on legal tradition.

 A person has an enumerated right to due process, mentioned in the constitution.
 However, the constitution does not define due process.
 Instead, courts always believe that a defendant is innocent until proven guilty because courts have always interpreted due process that way.

 Freedom of speech also protects offensive symbolic actions such as flag burning because courts assume it does.
-The first amendment does not define the limits of freedom of speech.
+The First Amendment does not define the limits of freedom of speech.